 2. Is the product or service easy enough to explain to someone in one sentence?
+Please craft your explanation message here.

 Products and Services Activity

 Goal: To have a single-sentence description of the main product or service.

 Instructions: Identify your innovation's tangible and intangible products or services and explain them in the space below.
 Remember, try to describe the products or services in one sentence.